lipalipinski/sandbox/README.md

    * v2.1:
      * ignores the guess if guess value is the same as the previous one, and prompt "Give me something new" message.
      * asks for a value again if player puts non integer value as a guess or presses ENTER key without entering a number.
      * returns "WARM!" or "COLD!" if the distance between new guess and the previous one is the same.
-"WARM!" if the distance is smaller than two guesses later, or than the initial cold/warm threshold, "COLD!" otherwise.
+"WARM!" if the distance is smaller than two guesses before (or than the initial cold/warm threshold), "COLD!" otherwise.

 *JL 2022*